Skip to main content

 • • Cooking (induction vs gas)

 A battery that seems expensive when only considering heating ROI becomes a no-brainer when you factor in the total savings from full electrification.
-The ROI of your battery system fundamentally changes when powering an electrified home.
+With a battery and an optimised energy plan from BatteryIQ, the ROI fundamentally changes because you're powering an electrified home with the cheapest energy available - your own solar, off-peak rates, or VPP earnings.

 Victoria leads on gas heating rebates.
 Other states are catching up: